 b. this Addendum; and

-c. subject to clause 6, we may engage the Sub-Processors listed in Schedule 2.
+c. subject to paragraph 6, we may engage the Sub-Processors listed in this document.

-3.2.
-We will comply with all Applicable Data Protection Laws that apply to our Processing of Personal Data on your behalf, including all EU/UK Data Protection Laws that apply to Data Processors.
+3.2 We will comply with all Applicable Data Protection Laws that apply to our Processing of Personal Data on your behalf, including, if and as applicable, all EU/UK Data Protection Laws that apply to Data Processors.

-3.3.
-You must, when using the Service, comply with all Applicable Data Protection Laws that apply to your Processing of Personal Data, including all EU/UK Data Protection Laws that apply to Data Controllers.
+3.3 You must, when using the Website and the Service, comply with all Applicable Data Protection Laws that apply to your Processing of Personal Data, including, if applicable, all EU/UK Data Protection Laws that apply to Data Controllers.

-3.4.
-You instruct us to Process Personal Data and in particular, subject to clause 6, transfer Personal Data to any country or territory:
+3.4 You instruct us to Process Personal Data and in particular, subject to paragraph 6, transfer Personal Data to any country or territory:

 a. as reasonably necessary to provide the Service in accordance with the Terms;